FormidableLabs/chai-jq/CONTRIBUTING.md

 * Reference existing open GitHub issues in commits where relevant.
 * Styles, Tests: Always run `npm run check` to run all style and test checks.
   This is a test library -- it should pass its own tests. ;)
-* Generation: Please run `gulp` to correctly generate all appropriate files before finishing up and submitting your pull request.
+* Generation: Please run `npm run build` to correctly generate all appropriate files before finishing up and submitting your pull request.

 And, thanks!